Zudest/KingdomDuels/content/rules.md

 {{< imagetext src="/img/promotion/RulesField.jpg" link="/img/promotion/RulesField.jpg" alt="?" width="720" >}}
 </div>

-The board has a **Frontrow** (five card zones where you play monsters), a **Backrow** (five card zones where you play spell and traps), a **Rule Zone** (where you play rule cards), your **Main Deck Zone**, **Extra Deck Zone** and **Graveyard**.
+This game is played on a board that is divided into several card zones.
+It has a **Frontrow** (five card zones where you play your monsters) and a **Backrow** (five card zones where you play spell and traps).
+These two concepts (Frontrow and Backrow) together establish *"your Field"*.

+The other four zones of the board are outside of *your Field* and serve different purposes: the **Rule Zone** is where you play rule cards; the **Graveyard** is where you discard cards after use; the **Main Deck Zone** is where you have your deck of cards; and the **Extra Deck Zone** is where you may have a secondary deck of cards.

+Your opponent has the exact same board setup as you, with their own Frontrow, Backrow, etc.

 ### 🧭 Setup

 - Each player begins the Duel with **2000 Life Points** (LP).
 - Each player needs a **Main Deck** with exactly 30 cards and an **Extra Deck** with up to 20 cards.
 - Before the duel starts a **Setup Phase** occurs:
-    - Each player place their shuffled Main Deck and Extra Deck in their corresponding zones.
+    - **(1)**: Each player place their shuffled Main Deck and Extra Deck in their corresponding zones.
-    - Each player is allowed to activate **Setup Rule** card(s) that they may have in their Extra Deck.
+    - **(2)**: Each player can activate **Setup Rule** card(s) that they may have in their Extra Deck.
+        - To activate them the player moves the Setup Rule from their Extra Deck into their Rule Zone (for example a Duelist Setup may enable some specific cards to add to their hand, or a Field Setup may define specific Terrains that benefit their strategy).
-    - The starting Terrains are placed in each side of the field.
+    - **(3)**: The starting Terrains are placed in each side of the field.
         - If a player didn't play a Field Setup card, they must use 5 "Land" Terrains.
-    - Players then decide who goes first (by coin toss, rock-paper-scissors, etc.)
+    - **(4)**: Players then decide who goes first (by coin toss, rock-paper-scissors, etc.)
-    - They draw their initial **5 cards**.
+    - **(5)**: They draw their initial **5 cards**.
-    - If a player played a "Duelist Setup" Rule card, they may swap up to 2 cards from their starting hand with card(s) in the "Cardlist" of that Duelist Setup.
+        - At this point, if a player played a "Duelist Setup" Rule card, they may swap up to 2 cards from their starting hand with card(s) in the "Cardlist" of that Duelist Setup, and then shuffle their deck.
-    - The duel begins.
+    - **(6)**: The duel begins.

 ### ⚙️ Turn Structure